 Malvern College CCF grouping.

 The Combined Cadet Force is different to the Army Cadet Force, as it combines various branches of the military.
 The Malvern College CCF comprised of Infantry, Royal Marines and Royal Air Force sections.
 This grouping consists of the cadet's No.8 Dress beret, shoulder brassard and cut-down scrim scarf.
 The scrim was also used to break up the outline of the head and shoulders.

-Similar to the ACF beret, this example was used by a member of the Malvern College's infantry branch, who attended the annual CCF Longmoor Camp, prior to its affiliation with the Mercian Regiment around 2007.
+Similar to the ACF beret, this example was used by a pupil of House No. 5.
+He was a member of the Malvern College's infantry branch and attended the annual CCF Longmoor Camp, prior to its affiliation with the Mercian Regiment around 2007.
+Malvern College, on College Road in Great Malvern, played an important role during the Second World War.
+Not only did House 5 host a contingent of Free French officers but it was also the wartime home of the Telecommunications Research Establishment (TRE), which was responsible for the development of RADAR.
 The beret features an anodised aluminium badge for The Light Infantry and was worn together with a DPM jacket, webbing belt, and green trousers tucked into the polished black combat boots with olive green elastic straps.
 The brassard was worn on the right and featured a red Malvern College shoulder title.

 Malvern College CCF beret.